akeneo/pim-docs/cookbook/import_export/product-import.rst

         pim_connector.validator.item.charset_validator:
             class: %pim_connector.validator.item.charset_validator.class%

-The constructor of the ``CharsetValidator`` show that it's configured to check only a file which match some extensions and to check the 'UTF-8' encoding.
+The constructor of the ``CharsetValidator`` shows that it's configured to check only a file which matches some extensions and to check the 'UTF-8' encoding.

 .. code-block:: php